MAdriaansens/Cross_biome_metagenome_salt_resistance/data_prep/README.md

   These are the Yellow Stone National Park Sequencing project (Innskeep et al.2022) which has 21 samples and a wide pH range, as well as the best salinity gradient of a saltern to date in Fernandez et al.2014

 **Types of samples include:**
-Acidic salt lakes, Chaotrophic brines, Deepsea, Estuary, Fresh water, Gletsjer water, Groundwater, Hot spring water, Hydrothermal water, River water, Salt lake, Saltern, Sea/Ocean waer, and Wastewater
+Acidic salt lakes, Chaotrophic brines, Deepsea, Estuary, Fresh water, Gletsjer water, Groundwater, Hot spring water, Hydrothermal water, River water, Salt lake, Saltern, Sea/Ocean water, and Wastewater

 **Data prep contains the R studio visualization of the selected files.**